AkiraHere/AkiraHere/README.md

 ## 🌱 About me
 Currently studying Computer Science at the University of Otago.
-My interests are in security, cloud and game development.
+My interests are in software, web, cloud and game development.

 ## 🎓 Goals
-I hope to land a job in tech that will let me stand out from the crowd.
+Hoping to finish my Diploma for Graduates at Otago with A+ overall, then bringing what I've learned to the workforce through an internship in software engineering, game development or web development.

 ## 🧑‍💻 Skills